ACADEMIC STRUCTURE

 APPROVAL BODY

-AICTE (All India Council for Technical Education),
+AICTE (All India Council for Technical Education), Ministry of Education, Government of India.

 PROGRAM DURATION

-- Marketing and finance
+- MARKETING and FINANCE

 ACADEMIC CALENDAR